Cas-07/EdSquared_documentation/terms-of-service.md

 ## 7. Dispute Resolution

-Any disputes arising from or related to these Terms or the App will be resolved through binding arbitration in accordance with the rules of [insert applicable arbitration association].
+Any disputes arising from or related to these Terms or the App will be resolved through binding arbitration in accordance with the rules of the [European Court of Arbitration (ECA)](https://www.european-arbitration.org/).

 ## 8. Changes to Terms